AnthonyM5/my-awesome-blog/_posts/2021-02-15-first-post.md

 A secondary part of the code challenge is the optimization portion, where your interviewer may ask you to review your solution, and hink about ways to decrease time and space complexity. ([Big O Notation][4])  In Computer Science, Big O Notation refers to how quickly our functions run relative to our input, as input increases.
 In other words, Big O Notation helps us to classify how efficent our code is when faced with arbitrarily large inputs.

-There are runtimes that are constant, the "steps" required in our code is unchanging relative to input.
+There are run-times that are constant, the "steps" required in our code is unchanging relative to input.

 O(1) Time: